container1616/docker-swarm/README.md

         docker -H tcp://<<node2-ip>>:3000 network ls (overlay network should be visible)

 Running the application (download docker-compose.yaml) :
+	SSH into any machine (node2 or 3) and run the following commands. install docker compose (https://docs.docker.com/compose/install/), if not already in that machine.
+Please note docker compose is not mandatory for docker swarm to work, simple docker run would also work.

 	export DOCKER_HOST="tcp://<<node2-ip>>:3000"
   	docker-compose scale spring=5